svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

+* An Exploratory Study on Faults in Web API Integration in a Large-Scale Payment Company http://pure.tudelft.nl/ws/files/42667586/mainwfonts.pdf

+> 1) faults in API integration can be grouped into 11 general causes: invalid user input, missing user input, expired request data, invalid request data, missing request data, insuicient permissions, double processing, coniguration, missing server data, internal and third party, 2) most faults can be attributed to the invalid or missing request data, and most API consumers seem to be impacted by faults caused by invalid request data and third party integration; and 3) insuicient guidance on certain aspects of the integration and on how to recover from errors is an important challenge to developers.

 * Opportunities in Software Engineering Research for Web API Consumption https://arxiv.org/pdf/1705.06586.pdf

 > We outline two specific research threads in this context: (1) web API specification curation, which enables us to know the signatures of web APIs, and (2) static analysis that is capable of extracting URLs, HTTP methods etc. of web API calls.
 Furthermore, we present new work on how we combine (1) and (2) to provide IDE support for application developers consuming web APIs.